 Underperforming content weighs your site down.
-It’s routine practice for major brands to audit their content and remove things that aren’t providing value and see a lift in traffic as a result.
+It’s routine practice for major brands to use an SEO audit for their content and remove things that aren’t providing value and see a lift in traffic as a result.

 Cleaning up your website cruft is like pruning your garden.
 Removing stale and dead content allows the rest to thrive.